wolf-webentwicklung/alt-seo-ai/readme.txt

 == Description ==

-AltSEO AI is a powerful WordPress plugin that leverages OpenAI's advanced AI models to automatically generate optimized alt text for your images based on custom keywords.
+AltSEO AI is a powerful WordPress plugin that leverages OpenAI's advanced AI models to automatically generate keywords and optimized alt text for your images based on custom keywords.

 **Basic Version Features:**